 With more online publications coming into circulation, many of the authors and organizations behind them are turning out false or biased information.
 Make sure you are pulling information from a legitimate news organization before including it in the presentation.
 An Internet search is a quick and helpful way to learning about the reputations and credibility of online publications.

 Sometimes you might find the perfect article to back up your main points for your presentation.
-But after you have written everything based on this article, you come to learn that it was written almost ten years ago.
+But after you write everything based on this article, you find out it was written almost ten years ago.
 The first thing to check before you spend your time reading and writing is the timestamp.
 This is normally listed near the author’s name.
 Make sure your information is relevant and up-to-date for your presentation.

 There are many other steps you can take to fact check your presentation.
 Including making sure the domain name looks authentic, and watch out for confirmation bias.
 Do not waste valuable time working on a presentation that has incorrect information, this will only create bigger problems down the road.